Visiting Faculty (Glacier Bay Year)

 The Glacier Bay Year educational model is centered upon the three pillars of academics, labor, and self-governance.
 All three pillars interact with one another, but in the course of their responsibilities in the academic pillar, Visiting Faculty are very likely to interact with student self-governance processes.

-Compensation is $6,000 for the three-credit class.
-Room, board, and up to $500 in travel expenses are also included in the compensation package.
+Compensation is $5,000 for the two-credit class.
+Room, board, and up to $500 in travel expenses are also included in the compensation package, as is $200 to cover the cost of course materials.
 Room and board are also provided for the faculty member’s spouse/partner.